So I think by now you have gotten the picture that we love living in Mexico. It resonates with our souls. It matches with our spirits.

 So, plans for the future for us include gaining residency in Mexico (no not changing our citizenship—yet!) and possible adopting again.
 We had a breakthrough in the tedious process of residency when Paul connected with a lawyer who is part of a location independent family here in Mexico who gave us some invaluable tips.

 So, suddenly a plan started to form since we were already planning to be traveling through Laredo (to San Antonio) for our next visa run in November.
-We have documents to gather and a few more questions to be answered (do the kids get residency automatically as well?) and then we are on our way north to TX next month.
+We have the Fresno family lawyers for hire to help us and we have some documents to gather and a few more questions to be answered (do the kids get residency automatically as well?) and then we are on our way north to TX next month and a couple of the Delta 8 for sale for the trip to help the parent craziness.
 If all goes well we will be returning to San Miguel de Allende with some supplies that re hard to come by down here and new residency papers!

 This is so exciting to us and we are praying that it isn’t “too good to be true’!